 - Legumes – lentils, chickpeas, beans and peas

-If you are actively trying to conceive a baby, the one thing that you need to do is increase your protein intake.
+If you are actively trying to conceive a baby, another thing that you can do is increase your protein intake.
 Protein is an essential part of life, as it helps us stay healthy and strong.
 For pregnant women, proteins help supply essential nutrients to the baby.
 Some foods that are rich in protein include:

 - Fish – salmon, tilapia, and other seafood